Here are the Top Online Scams You Need to Avoid Today [Updated 2018]

 1. Phishing email scams

 Phishing scams are based on communication made via email or on social networks.
-Cyber criminals will send you messages and try to trick you into giving them your login credentials – from your bank account, social network, work account, cloud storage or any other personal data that can prove to be valuable for them.
+In many cases, cyber criminals will send users messages/emails by trying to trick them into providing them valuable and sensitive data ( login credentials – from bank account, social network, work account, cloud storage) that can prove to be valuable for them.

-In order to do that, the phishing emails will seem to come from an official source – it can be bank authorities or other financial institutes, but also delivery companies or social networks representatives.
+Moreover, these emails will seem to come from an official source (like bank institutions or any other financial authority, legitime companies or social networks representatives for users.)

-This way, they’ll use social engineering techniques by convincing you to click on the links contained by their messages and access a website that looks legit, looks like the real one, but it’s actually controlled by them.
-You will be sent to a fake login access page that resembles the real website.
+This way, they’ll use social engineering techniques by convincing you to click on a specific (and) malicious link and access a website that looks legit, but it’s actually controlled by them.
+You will be redirect to a fake login access page that resembles the real website.
 If you’re not paying attention, you might end up giving your login credentials and other personal information.

 In order for their success rate to grow, scammers create a sense of urgency.
-They’ll tell you a frightening story of how your bank account is under threat and how you really need to access as soon as possible a web page where your must insert your credentials in order to confirm your identity or your account.
+They’ll tell you a frightening story of how your bank account is under threat and how you really need to access as soon as possible a site where you must insert your credentials in order to confirm your identity or your account.

 After you fill in your online banking credentials, cyber criminals use them to breach your real bank account or to sell them on the dark web to other interested parties.

-Here’s a complete guide on how to detect and prevent phishing attacks – filled with screenshots and actionable tips) to better fight these attacks.
+Use this complete guide on how to detect and prevent phishing attacks (filled with screenshots and actionable tips) to better fight these attacks.

 2. The Nigerian scam

 A typical Nigerian scam involves an emotional email, letter, text message or social networking message coming from a scammer (which can be an official government member, a businessman or a member of a very wealthy family member – usually a woman) who asks you to give help in retrieving a large sum of money from a bank, paying initially small fees for papers and legal matters.
 In exchange for your help, they promise you a very large sum of money.